 Everything works notoriously bad with this approach😣.
 The common error is putting a lot of extra spaces and disfiguring lambdas.

-There is a bunch of issues related to clang-format, and fixing them is much more difficult than fixing issues related to clang-tidy.
+There is a bunch of issues related to clang-format, and fixing them is much more difficult than fixing issues related to clang-tidy

-If you’re fixing a bug in clean-tidy, the “area of potential edits” is the code of a separate check (a maximum of several hundred lines), then in clang-format it is the entire code of clang-format.
+, the “area of potential edits” is the code of a separate check (a maximum of several hundred lines), then in clang-format

 For example, it is very difficult to fix such a stupid bug as broken formatting in the array initializer nested inside brackets.
 The fact is that formatting relies on the “annotation” of tokens, and it is exactly what it is for nested brackets.
 So it is necessary to fix the “annotator”, but it is way too difficult and there is a risk of breaking something else.